 As of March 1, 2010, the entire licensing and permitting process does not require you to physically appear at a Division office.
 The application process can be completed and information verified by your employing outfitter company and then faxed, emailed, or mailed.
 Any required test is completed at local college or university testing centers.
 YOU MUST MAKE AN APPOINTMENT if you are to appear in a Division office.
 Failure to do so may result in rejection of your application.

-Please allow five business days for us to process your application for a Utah Captain/Guide License, Boat Crew Permit and/or Outfitter Registration.
+Please allow five to seven business days for us to process your application for a Utah Captain/Guide License, Boat Crew Permit and/or Outfitter Registration.
 Incomplete applications will be returned to applicant/outfitter.

 Utah Captain’s/Guide License and Boat Crew Permit Application and Testing Process

 - Online License Testing / Permits / Renewal Information